Dogs Unleashed (sort of) at Reed

 Old policy: all dogs leashed at all times in all locations (including offices), no exceptions.
 Many current community members remember when groups of dogs roamed parts of campus unsupervised.
 The original policy was meant to stop this.

 New policy: all dogs leashed in most areas, but allowed off leash in specified areas, such as private offices.
 Allowance for one or more off-leash areas on campus.
 Two off-leash areas have been designated as a test of the idea that we can handle these areas honorably.
-See the linked map for the off-leash area locations.
+See the campus map for the off-leash area locations.

 Old policy: required Community Safety to record all “Reed dogs” and issue them numbered tags.
 If anyone wants one as a souvenir, I have plenty of tags in my office.